diatomzone/diatomzone.github.io/collections/_articles/coding/sitefeatures.md

 ## zestiest features

 - when resizing the browser, page content will not shrink until margins disappear
-- no extra space at top or bottom of containers -- elements run flush with padding (SPACING IS THE #1 GRIPE EVER)
+- no extra space at top or bottom of containers -- elements run flush with padding (SPACING IS MY #1 GRIPE EVER DEATH AND DESTRUCTION {{site.data.emojis.explosion}})
 - customized unordered and ordered list markers (bullets) so list items have the same height (WHY ARE THEY DIFFERENT {{site.data.emojis.ungalo}})
+  - (EDIT: apparently default works perfectly fine on chrome FIREFOX HOW COULD YOU DO THIS TO MEEEE)

 <div class="flex flexcentered">
 <div class="directory" style="display:flex; flex-shrink:0;"> <!-- if the contained divs are indented, they somehow turn into code blocks -->